 The CAC then provided their view that the parties should be free to choose the provider of services such as the particular company and should not be excluded from making a particular choice by an agent acting for the vendor.
 This is a view also recommended in the NZ Property Inspection Standard.

-In conclusion, the consequences of this agent’s action could be detrimentally significant to the buyer to the tune of hundreds of thousands of dollars in missed defects, financial ruin, stress-related health issues, and the list goes on.
+In conclusion, the consequences of this agent’s action could be detrimentally significant to the buyer to the tune of hundreds of thousands of dollars in missed defects, financial ruin, stress-related health issues, and the list go on.

 You can protect yourself from this situation by demanding an Accredited Building Surveyor.
 If the Agent or Owner says no, then YOU decide how much risk you are prepared to take on.
 Or as that annoying little ad suggests, you may just decide to give it 30 seconds then walk away!